AbdullahTrees/BLNS/README.md

 ```
              brihodakar1[15] = [0 0 0 0 0 0 0 0 1 2 3 4 5 6 A]
          +   brihodakar2[15] = [0 0 0 0 0 0 0 0 1 2 3 4 5 6 A]
-     let's add those 2...     ---------------------------------
+ let's add those 2...       -----------------------------------
              brihodakar3[15] = [0 0 0 0 0 0 0 0 2 4 6 9 1 2 A]
 ```

-##### Displaying the stored number
+#### Displaying the stored number
 Displaying the array is also very simple. `printf("%d", brihodakar[array_index])` works as C does not distinguish between `char`s and `int`s, and allows one to be treated like the other.
 Now we can just generate a `for` loop and stuff that into a function!
-And that's how `display_num` was born...
+And that's how `display_num` was born...|

+And that's how it was for quite a while.
+Until someone in a Programming Discord Server pointed out that `printf` format specifiers can slow a program down noticeably, being fine with 100-500 digit numbers, but

+#### Array Management
 If we try displaying that right now with our `display_num()` function, there's gonna be a lot of useless zeroes in the front, hence array_management() can convert Big-Endian Brihodakar arrays to Standard, and vice versa.

-    = The following things work and I'm pretty sure should be bug-free...
-Please still check them and comment, of course. display_num(); copy_array(); input_to_array();   // feel free to still check them out of course, humans can never guarantee anything
-      The following things CURRENTLY DON'T WORK AND I HAVE NO IDEA WHY... add_array(); // this works when max_num_size = 100, but breaks and falls into an infinite loop when it's 105.
-Displays garbage in the arrays.
-Somehow it's getting corrupted
+## What else?

-    = Any other questions, be sure to let me know in Discord!
+Any other questions, be sure to let me know in Discord!
+Found a bug?
+THANKS!
+Please open an issue!
+Or maybe let me know in Discord, that too!
+Want to copy this code?
+NooOOooOoo, this is something I wrote up in less than 2 months after learning C, I'm sure you can figure this kid-stuff out by yourself if you really need it...